myszor4444/CEPIK-dwnldr/README.md

 ## How to use it?

-Just ran it and input a data:
+Just run it and input the data:

 1. Starting date (RRRRMMDD)
 2. Ending date (RRRRMMDD)